NethServer/docs/administrator-manual/en/accounts.rst

 The system provides the ability to set constraints on password :dfn:`complexity` and :dfn:`expiration`.

-Password policies can be changed from web interface after installing ``nethserver-password`` module.
+Password policies can be changed from web interface.

 Complexity
 -----------